Are Autism Assistance Dogs suitable for children of all ages?

 - Few studies have included a control group (child/family without a dog) or control condition (same child/family before introduction of a dog).
 Also the length of time a dog has been in the family is usually not reported.
 This makes it difficult to know whether any changes in the child’s behaviour and function and family’s wellbeing is because of the dog or something else, including the child’s natural developmental progression.

 - Some studies do not discriminate between trained assistance dogs and pet dogs and to our knowledge nobody has investigated whether one is more effective than the other.
-We also don’t have any evidence for what abilities an assistance dog should be trained for to best be able to support children with ASD and their families.
+We also don’t have any evidence for what abilities an assistance dog should be trained for to best be able to support Autistic children and their families.
 Considering that a trained dog may not be easily obtainable and expensive, this is a research project that is desperately needed.

 Preliminary findings to date